missourivalleyambulance/missourivalleyambulance.github.io/_posts/2016-09-09-Gruber-Courage-Of-Convictions.md

 Removing the headphone jack was the right call.
 Wireless is the future.
 In a few years we'll finally see the headphone jack for how archaic it is.

-> We, as a species, are hooked up to focus on the wshort run, and we’re hooked up to seek popularity and avoid criticism.
+> We, as a species, are hooked up to focus on the short run, and we’re hooked up to seek popularity and avoid criticism.
 Choosing to do what you _know_ will be unpopular in the short run but you _believe_ will prove correct in the long run takes courage.
 Courage of one’s convictions, not courage _running into a burning building to save a life_, but courage nonetheless.

 ---
 <p align="right">Typed on Octopage</p